iag-geo/concord/README.md

 - It only works with data related to residents, citizens & consumers.
 In other words - industrial, commercial & special use data isn't suited to conversion using the concordance file provided
 - The data represents % overlaps between boundaries that are a _best estimate_ of how data should be apportioned between 2 boundary sets based on residential address counts.
 Your data may have biases in it that mean this approach doesn't return the best result. _e.g. looking at the image below - if your postcode 3127 customers were mostly on the Boroondara Council side - the boundary concordance file would incorrectly put 54% of them in Whitehorse Council_
 - The code has been tested against the official ABS Census 2016 to 2021 boundary correspondences and the difference is: ~1% of addresses are in another boundary
-    - **Note**: ABS Census 2016 to 2021 boundary conversions aren't in the initial version of the concordance file.
-Plan is to include these when the ABS Census 2021 data is released in June 2022
+    - **Note**: ABS Census 2016 to 2021 boundary conversions aren't in the concordance file yet.
-- ABS Census meshblock boundary concordances haven't been included as they blow the file out to over 200Mb (there are over 300,000 meshblock bdys).
+- ABS Census meshblock boundary concordances haven't been included as they increase the output file size to over 200Mb (there are over 300,000 meshblock bdys).
 Plan is to provide these as a separate concordance file in the future.

 ![pc_vs_lga.png](pc_vs_lga.png "ABS 2016 Postcodes (red) vs LGAs (blue)")